Rainer Weiss: Achievements

 Weiss brought two fields of fundamental physics research from birth to maturity: characterization of the cosmic background radiation, and interferometric gravitational wave observation.

 In 1973 he made pioneering measurements of the spectrum of the cosmic microwave background radiation, taken from a weather balloon, showing that the microwave background exhibited the thermal spectrum characteristic of the remnant radiation from the Big Bang.
 He later became co-founder and science advisor of the NASA Cosmic Background Explorer (COBE) satellite, which made detailed mapping of the radiation.

 Weiss also pioneered the concept of using lasers for an interferometric gravitational wave detector, suggesting that the path length required for such a detector would necessitate kilometer-scale arms.
 He built a prototype in the 1970s, following earlier work by Robert L. Forward.
 He co-founded the NSF LIGO (gravitational-wave detection) project, which was based on his report "A study of a long Baseline Gravitational Wave Antenna System".

 Both of these efforts couple challenges in instrument science with physics important to the understanding of the Universe.

 In February 2016, he was one of the four scientists of the LIGO/Virgo collaboration presenting at the press conference for the announcement that the first direct gravitational wave observation had been made in September 2015.
 (Note: Other physicists presenting were Gabriela González, David Reitze, Kip Thorne, and France A. Córdova from the NSF.)

 Kip Thorne described Weiss as "by a large margin, the most influential person this field [the study of gravitational waves] has seen."

 According the Nobel Prize website, Weiss received one half of the 2017 Nobel Prize for Physics prize money share, while his LIGO colleagues and co-winners Barry Barish and Kip Thorne only received one quarter of it.

 Personal life and death

-Classical music was a profound influence and shaping force in Weiss's life, from his early youth in an immigrant family, through his shared love of Beethoven's Spring Sonata, which cemented his deep personal relationship with mentor Jerrold Zacharias.
+Classical music was reportedly an influence and shaping force in Weiss's life, from his early youth in an immigrant family, through his shared love of Beethoven's Spring Sonata, which cemented his deep personal relationship with mentor Jerrold Zacharias.

 He married and had his first child while still in graduate school, "the best time of my life."
 He was married to Rebecca Young from 1959 until his death, and they had two children.

 Weiss died at a hospital in Cambridge, Massachusetts, on August 25, 2025, at the age of 92.